 In addition to this, section 3 of the CCP Event Code of Conduct also covers threats made against individuals attending real world events, or threats of violence against events themselves.

-Individuals who make real-life threats of any kind are not welcome in our community and will be removed without recourse under section 5.
+Individuals who make credible real-life threats of this kind are not welcome in our community and will be removed without recourse under section 5.
 B. (1) of our End User License Agreement.